 Breathing correctly while running has many fitness benefits.
 Maximize your fitness levels through breath control and specific exercises.

-When you’re working on building running fitness, it feels like most of your body hurts.
-It can be hard to get enough air into your lungs, your legs feel like they’re burning, and before you’ve run a mile you might already have slight muscle aching.
-I hope it’s not just me that goes through this on a semi-regular basis even though I’ve been running for a while!
+When you’re working on building running endurance and overall fitness, it feels like most of your body hurts.
+It can be hard to get enough air into your lungs, your legs feel like they’re burning, and before you’ve run a mile, you might already have slight muscle aching.
+I hope it’s not just me that goes through this on a semi-regular basis, even though I’ve been running for a while!

-A couple of months back I was tired of trying to up my speed and distance, and feeling like I was being held back by my lack of lung capacity.
+A couple of months back, I was tired of trying to up my speed and distance and feeling like my lack of lung capacity was holding me back.

 If you’re new to running and not sure what I’m talking about, it’s that feeling you get of not being able to get enough air no matter how deep or often you breathe in and out.

 Or when you have to break up your run intermittently, even if you’re not tired so that you can walk and have a moment to catch your breath.
 Sound familiar?

 Then slower, deeper breathing is going to improve your running because it’s a more effective way to get oxygen to the muscles (and you’ll use less energy in the process).

 How does breathing work?